How Does Submerged Arc Welding (SAW) Works?

 The Submerged Arc Welding (SAW) process is a versatile welding method suitable for various industries, including structural and vessel construction, low alloy steels, stainless steels, nickel-based alloys, and surfacing applications.
 It is particularly suitable for welding pressure vessels like boilers, achieving a smooth weld pool from the continuously fed electrode.

-SAW is also suitable for shipbuilding, as it can be performed both indoors and outdoors, creating long, straight welds for heavy metals in ship parts.
+Shipbuilding also benefits from SAW’s ability to create long, straight welds for heavy metals in ship parts, both indoors and outdoors.
 It is also suitable for automotive and military industries due to its speed and efficiency, offering the option to have multiple or single-pass welds based on the metal’s thickness.

 Lastly, the SAW process allows deep weld penetration, making it attractive for the railway industry.
-Overall, SAW is a versatile and efficient welding method that offers numerous applications in various industries.
+SAW is an all-around effective and adaptable welding technique with a wide range of uses across industries.

 Related: How Does ElectroSlag Welding (ESW) Works?